 Thanks must also go to David Risley and his team for putting Jim Slade and myself on last week at Funkisfabriken, a former factory turned into a gorgeous new performance and exhibition space in Diö, Sweden.
 It was the first performance of a side project we’ve been thinking about doing for a while now, where Jim improvises with his saxophone over a tape loop collage of manipulated recordings of himself made earlier.
 It was all thrown together pretty quickly, but we were pleased with the results, the audience reaction and the very delicious stew they served us afterwards, so there’s a lot of potential there for future performances.
 The following night we played again at Mandagsklubben, a long-running live fixture of Copenhagen’s extremely healthy jazz scene that was recently honoured at the Danish Jazz Awards.
 While perhaps not the natural environment for tape loops or musique concréte, the crowd were most attentive and seemed to really enjoy the performance – which was a relief as we found ourselves closing the evening directly after the trio of Karl Nyberg, Karl Bjorå and Tomas Järmyr on sax, guitar and drums respectively – one of the most visceral and thrilling performances I’ve witnessed in a long while.
 Try following that with tape loops and saxophone!

 As for Howlround, our next UK gig will be down in Brighton on November 25th as guests of the Rose Hill, alongside Official Burnt Toast and Skypesong.
-Hoping to see some of our South Coast Friends in attendance and also maybe have a quick duck into Snooper’s Paradise before the show, time-permitting – last time I was in there I found a super-rare Basil Kirchin LP, a copy of ‘Nude On The Moon‘ by Tipsy and an 10″ vinyl recording of some guy taking a grand piano on the London Underground – pretty much the sublime and the ridiculous writ large, I’m sure you’ll agree.
+Hoping to see some of our South Coast Friends in attendance and also maybe have a quick duck into Snooper’s Paradise before the show, time-permitting – last time I was in there I found a super-rare Basil Kirchin LP, a copy of ‘Nude On The Moon‘ by Tipsy and an 10″ vinyl recording of some guy taking a grand piano on the London Underground – pretty much the perfect balance of sublime and ridiculous.

 …And speaking of encountering new records, just check out this pair of releases by Ordinate, the duo of JP Hartnett and John Flynn.
 Short of a track contributed to Earwiggle’s 8 Wigglin’ Ways To Die compilation last year, this simultaneously released 12″ EP and cassette album mark the duo’s first work together, though both have considerable form – John has released two EPs on Bleep under his Spaces moniker as well as producing a track on the last Bjork LP; while JP has several albums of minimalist piano compositions to his name, most recently via 1631 Recordings.